 Typically, intending to hike interest rates or maintain neutral levels is good for the currency.
 In contrast to when a central bank intends to cut interest rates or maintain high levels.

 However, announcements do not guarantee actual changes but can be a good opportunity to seize the trend that follows outlook change.
 That said, the future direction of interest rates matters the most as the current rate is already priced in.
+Open Forex Account now and trade interest rate decisions.

 Consider current interest rates, but most importantly interpret announcements to know where rates are going, and the currency will follow.
 It is also important to note how frequently a central bank holds its meetings.
 Some are more frequent than others, which can offer more trading opportunities.
 Sometimes a central bank will announce surprise interest rate changes, which cannot always be predicted and can have a significant effect on the forex market.